stephwright/open-data-training/planning/topics.md

 * Data visualization
 * Advocacy
 * Preservation & archiving considerations
-* Deep dive into privacy & open data?
+* Deep dive into privacy and ethics in open data
+* Data analysis methods
+* Sharing code (or introduction to this in Level 1?)